aws-solutions/qnabot-on-aws/docs/qnabot_cli.md

   -fmt, --file-format [JSON|JSONL|XLSX]
                                   Provide the file format to use for import [default: JSON]
+  -d, --delete-existing-content BOOLEAN
+                                  Use this parameter if all existing QnABot {qids} in your QnABot deployment should be deleted before the import process.
+                                  [default: False]
   -h, --help                      Show this message and exit.